The Wild Thornberrys Movie: Plot

-Darwin, Eliza, and Donnie meet a gorilla who mentions seeing people setting up a fence across Tembo Valley.
-They then run into the Blackburns again, and Eliza concludes that the poachers are targeting the elephant herd traveling through the valley.
-The trio are invited to spend the night at the Blackburns' RV, but the next day, they find Tally inside the RV.
-The Blackburns reveal their true agenda as the poachers and capture them, revealing that the fence is electrified.
-Eliza and Darwin have a falling out, with Eliza angrily telling Darwin to be quiet for once.
-Meanwhile, Debbie meets a local Mbuti boy named Boko, who assists her at the request of his village elders.
-The two reach the Blackburns' RV, but Sloan holds Debbie hostage after she reveals she's Eliza's sister.
-When Sloan threatens to kill Debbie if Eliza doesn't tell him how she discovered their plan, Eliza admits it was because of her ability to talk to animals.
-A storm comes and takes away Eliza's powers while the Blackburns flee in their helicopter.
-Eliza, Debbie, Darwin, Donnie and Tally escape by riding a log on the river.
+Darwin, Eliza, and Donnie meet a gorilla who mentions seeing people setting up a fence across Tempo Valley.
+Then, they run into the Blackburns again.
+Eliza concludes that the poachers are targeting the elephant herd traveling through the valley.
+Later, the trio finds Tally in the Blackburns' RV, exposing their true nature as the poachers.
+The Blackburns capture them and reveal the fence is electrified.
+Meanwhile, Debbie meets a local Mbuti boy named Boko, who is sent by his village elders to assist her.
+The two reach the Blackburns' RV, but Sloan holds Debbie hostage after she reveals she is Eliza's sister.
+When Sloan threatens to kill Debbie if Eliza doesn't tell him how she found out their idea, Eliza admits it was because of her ability to talk to animals.
+A storm arrives and takes away Eliza's powers while the Blackburns flee.

-After the storm, Eliza tells Debbie about her ability to talk to animals and that she lost it because she revealed her secret to the Blackburns.
-Debbie is moved that Eliza gave up her powers to save her.
-They reach Tembo Valley in time to see the elephant herd heading for the electric fence.
+They reach Tempo Valley in time to see the elephant herd heading for the electric fence.
 When Eliza becomes doubtful of herself, Debbie reminds her that she has been helping animals long before gaining her powers, restoring her confidence.
-When the eclipse begins, the Blackburns order their men to set off explosives, scaring the elephants and making them charge toward the fence.
-Eliza triggers the fence's electricity prematurely using a medal that Nigel gave her, causing the herd to stop temporarily, then convinces the lead elephant to turn around.
-Infuriated, Sloan throws Eliza into a river and attempts to shoot the elephants, but they pull the Blackburns' helicopter out of the air by its rope ladder and destroy it, causing Sloan and Bree to fall.
-Eliza nearly drowns until Shaman Mnyambo saves her; he praises her for saving the elephants using her heart instead of her powers.
-As a reward, he returns her powers, on the condition that Debbie will also keep Eliza's powers a secret.
+The Blackburns, riding a helicopter, order their men to set off explosives, scaring the elephants and making them charge toward the fence.
+Eliza triggers the fence's electricity prematurely, causing the herd to stop temporarily, and then convinces the lead elephant to turn around.
+Infuriated by this, Sloan throws Eliza into a river.
+He then attempts to shoot the elephants, but they pull the Blackburns' helicopter out of the air by its rope ladder and destroy it, causing him and Bree to fall.
+They survive the fall, but are arrested by the park rangers soon after as the eclipse ends.
+Eliza nearly drowns until she is saved by Shaman Mnyambo, who tells her she saved the elephants using her heart instead of her powers.
+As a reward, he gives her back her powers.